Updated: 6 days ago

 Despite the constant messaging on not leaving pets in parked cars, animal advocacy groups still receives thousands of calls about distressed animals left alone in vehicles.

 Even on the cooler days, internal temperatures can rise twice as high as that outside.
-A Stanford University study found that even with an external temperature as low as 22 degrees celsius, a car’s internal temperature can rise to more than 45 degrees within an hour.
+A Stanford University study found that even with an external temperature as low as 72 degrees Fahrenheit, a car’s internal temperature can rise to more than 110 degrees within an hour.

 As a dog’s body temperature rises, there are dangers to its cells and organs.
 As organs begin to shut down, the animal can go into shock.
 Without immediate action, the dog can die.